alphagov/govuk-entity-personalisation/src/make_data/banner_intervention/README.md

 - Therefore, it does not include sessions where other PAGE or EVENT hits occur immediately following the EVENT hit `interactionShown`, even if the pagePath of the EVENT hit `interactionShown` is the same as EVENT hit `ffNoClick` or `ffYesClick`.

+###### banner_journey_results_page.sql

+- This script aims to determine the two SaB pagePaths that result in the banner being triggered.
+- It does this by only keeping SaB PAGE hits and the eventAction 'interventionClicked'.
+  - It then counts 2 pagePaths back and flags the pagePath.
+  - This is because for an 'interventionClicked' EVENT hit, the pagePath is the same as one pagePath back (as 1 pagePath back is the PAGE hit).
+2 pagePaths back is the PAGE hit before the banner is shown.
+- It therefore makes the assumption that the two SaB pagePaths result in the banner being triggered.
+- There are instances where the previousPagePath (2 pagePaths back) is `NULL`.
+  This could happen when a user session ends, because, for example, there is a 30 minute period of inactivity, or they have visited a DONE page from a cross-domain page.
+Therefore, the user visited 1 SaB page in session 1, and a second SaB page in session 2, then shown the banner in session 2.
+As this query analyses at the session level, it is not able to extract the previousPagePath which is visited in session 1.
+- There are instances where the previousPagePath and the pagePath are the same SaB page.
+This could happen when a user refreshes a SaB page, and so this is recorded as 2 PAGE hits (which triggers the banner).
+It could also be because although there are multiple PAGE hits during a session, the user only visited 1 SaB page.
+  Then, the user visited the same SaB page at another time during the session, which triggered the banner being shown.

+###### banner_journey_results_link.sql

 [SaBpages]: https://docs.google.com/spreadsheets/d/1CGogk1bgco1hYSSGsIcS-eZtdmWOhb-a6gIjkdMWFkQ/edit#gid=0